jake32321/hot-shot-scorecard/README.md

 ## Data and Models
 Included below is a brief description of the data models and expected data formating.

-### Ingested JSON Model
+### API JSON Request Model
-Below is the model for the expected JSON input to the module.
+Below is the model for the expected JSON input to the API.
 - `rounds`: An array of JSON objects indicating the scoring positions, attempted shots, and scoring bonus shots.
 There will always be ten entries in this array indicating each of the ten rounds played.
     - `made_shots`: An array of scoring positions where a basket was made that isn't a bonus shot.
     - `attempted_shots`: An array of attempted shots and their positions.
 Shots that have been made will be included here as well.